Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • it is asymmetrical;

-• there is trismus (muscle spasm, which does not allow the lower jaw to move).
+• trismus is observed (muscle spasm that does not allow movement of the lower jaw).

-• an increase in body temperature - first to subfebrile numbers, then higher;
+• increase in body temperature - first to low-grade levels, then higher;

-• , which becomes more pronounced over time;
+• , which becomes more and more pronounced over time;

-When further development the disease shows pronounced signs of a violation of the central nervous system:
+At further development The disease exhibits pronounced signs of a central nervous system disorder:

 • and not related to food intake;